hnrss/hnrss-docs/src/index.md

 https://hnrss.org/whoishiring
 </pre>

-If you're interested in something in particular, you can apply a `q=KEYWORD` parameter to only return relevant comments.
+<span class=new>new</span> If you're interested in something in particular, you can apply a
+`q=KEYWORD` parameter to only return relevant comments.
 For example, filter the top-level "Who is hiring?" comments to only those containing "React Native":